abinit/abinit/doc/tutorial/gwr1.md

 For our first GWR run, we use a minimalistic input file that performs a GWR calculation using the DEN and the WFK file produced previously and different minimax meshes.

-First of all, you may want to start immediately the computation by issuing:
+First of all, you may want to start immediately the computation with:

 ```
 mpirun -n 1 tgwr_3.abi > tgwr_3.log 2> err &
 ```

-with the following input file:
+and the following input file:

 {% dialog tests/tutorial/Input/tgwr_3.abi %}

-This input contains some variables whose meaning is the same as in the conventional GW code, and other variables that are specific to the GWR code whose name starts with `gwr_`.
+This input contains some variables whose meaning is the same as in the conventional GW code, and other variables whose name starts with `gwr_` that are specific to the GWR code.

-We use [[optdriver]] 6 to enter the GWR code and [[gwr_task]] activates a one-shot GW calculation.
+We use [[optdriver]] 6 to enter the GWR code while [[gwr_task]] activates a one-shot GW calculation.
 To reduce the wall-time, we use a minimax mesh with [[gwr_ntau]] = 6 points.
 This is the minimum number of points that can be used.
 Most likely, six points are not sufficient, but the convergence study for